ADR Timeliness Calculator

-- Place ADR letter on top of medical documentation for each claim or a provider generated letter/form which includes facility contact, beneficiary Health Insurance Claim Number (HICN), facility name and provider number, Internal Control Number (ICN) and dates of service (DOS)
+- Place ADR letter on top of medical documentation for each claim or a provider generated letter/form which includes facility contact, Medicare Beneficiary ID (MBI), facility name and provider number, Internal Control Number (ICN) and dates of service (DOS)

 - Each claim, including all documentation requested must be faxed individually for proper identification of claims

 - When faxing documentation, wait for first fax to be completely sent prior to sending in second ADR.
 Failure to allow adequate time between each faxed claim may cause separate claims to be combined and potentially cause delays with claim review and processing